 Meanwhile, among the avenues of the Palatine, visitors walked on the same stones trodden by emperors and poets.
 And as the sun set over the Arch of Constantine, someone whispered, 'Time seems to stand still here'.

-A summer of triumphs for the Park
+A Summer of Triumphs for the Park

 The secret?
 A strategy that combines research and spectacle.
-"From restoration to night visits, every detail is taken care of," says Samon.
+"From restoration to night visits, every detail is taken care of," says Samona.
 And with the arrival of new director Simone Quilici, the challenge is to keep up the momentum.

-Where and when to visit the park
+Where and When to Visit the Park

 Open every day, with online tickets to avoid queues.
 Our advice?
 Go early in the morning when the light casts a spell on the monuments.